-Adolescents who get hepatitis B usually have no symptoms.
+Adolescents who get hepatitis B usually have no signs.
 In some cases, infection with HBV may cause some of the following symptoms:

 In the United States, infants have been vaccinated against HBV since 1991.
-The American Academy of Pediatrics, the American Academy of Family Physicians, the CDC and the Advisory Committee on Immunization Practices recommend the HepB vaccine for all babies and unvaccinated children as part of routine childhood immunizations, and for adults who are at high risk.
-The CDC recommends a 3-dose schedule of the HepB vaccine for adequate protection.
+The American Academy of Pediatrics, the American Academy of Family Physicians, the CDC and the Advisory Committee on Immunization Practices recommend the HepB vaccine for all babies and children who have not been vaccinated before as part of routine childhood vaccinations.
+It is also recommended for adults who are at high risk.
+The CDC recommends a 3-dose plan of the HepB vaccine for enough protection.

-Talk to your doctor about receiving the hepatitis B vaccine.
+Talk to your health care provider about receiving the hepatitis B vaccine.